 Black liquor containing sodium sulfite, organic and inorganic sulfur compounds, sodium hydroxide and lignin is pumped from weak black liquor storage to the evaporator train where the excess water is removed to increase the black liquor solids content.
-Black liquor entering the chemical recovery area contains approximately 13 percent solids and is evaporated to between 65 and 80 percent solids in a multiple effect evaporator train and/or the superconcentrator.
+Black liquor entering the chemical recovery area contains approximately 13 percent solids and is evaporated to between 65 and 80 percent solids in a multiple effect evaporator train.